 Today, training is also also conducted by the Tribal Warrior in partnership with Corrective Services NSW, where inmates from Long Bay Correctional Centre who are part of Tribal Warrior’s Never Going Back mentoring program, getting commercial maritime qualifications while completing their sentences.

-The changed lives of hundreds of people, who have gained Maritime Qualifications through our unique way of teaching, is evidence to the success of the partnership between OTEN TAFE and Tribal Warrior.
+The changed lives of hundreds of people, who have gained Maritime Qualifications through our unique way of teaching.
 Many of our successfully trained skippers are now working around Sydney Harbour, including on our own vessel Mari Nawi.
 Many of our former students are also employed working in the offshore maritime industry.

-This one of a kind maritime training program provided by the Tribal Warrior, is made possible through our partnership with OTEN TAFE.
-The practical ‘hands on’ training that Open Training allows is particularly suited to Indigenous people, allowing courses to be tailored to suit the needs of individuals.
+This one of a kind maritime training program provided by Tribal Warrior, is made possible through our partnership with TAFE.
+The practical ‘hands on’ training that open training allows is particularly suited to Indigenous people, allowing courses to be tailored to suit the needs of individuals.